-If you’re missing one or more teeth, you may notice a difference in chewing and speaking.
-Dental Bridge is a one of many options we can provide to help restore your smile.
+If you lose one or more teeth, you may notice a difference in chewing and speaking.
+Dental bridges are one of many options we can provide to help restore your smile.

-Dental Bridge help maintain the shape of your face, as well as alleviating the stress in your bite by replacing missing teeth.
+Dental bridges help maintain the shape of your face and alleviate stress in your bite by replacing missing teeth.

-Sometimes called a fixed partial denture, a dental bridge replaces missing teeth with artificial teeth, looks great, and literally bridges the gap where one or more teeth may have been.
-The restoration can be made from gold, alloys, porcelain or a combination of these materials and is bonded onto surrounding teeth for support.
-Our doctor can help you decide which to use, based on the location of the missing tooth (or teeth), its function, aesthetic considerations and cost.
-Porcelain or ceramic bridges can be matched to the color of your natural teeth.
+Sometimes called a fixed partial denture, a dental bridge replaces missing teeth with synthetic teeth, looks great, and bridges the gap where one or more teeth may have been.
+The repair can be made from gold, alloys, porcelain, or a combination of these materials and is bonded onto surrounding teeth for support.
+Our doctor can help you choose which to use based on the location of the missing tooth (or teeth), its function, aesthetic considerations, and cost.
+Porcelain or ceramic bridges can be paired with the color of your natural teeth.

-Unlike a removable bridge, which you can take out and clean, a fixed bridge can only be removed by a dentist.
+Unlike a detachable bridge, which you can take out and clean, a fixed bridge can only be removed by a dentist.

-An implant bridge attaches artificial teeth directly to the jaw or under the gum tissue.
-Depending on which type of bridge your dentist recommends, its success depends on its foundation.
-So it’s very important to keep your remaining teeth healthy and strong.
+An implant bridge affixes artificial teeth directly to the jaw or under the gum tissue.
+Depending on which type of bridge your dentist suggests, its success depends on its foundation.
+So it’s essential to keep and maintain your teeth healthy and strong.

-While bridges can last a lifetime, they do sometimes come loose or fall out.
+While dental bridges can last a lifetime, they do sometimes come loose or fall out.
 The most important step you can take to ensure the longevity of your bridge is to practice good oral hygiene.
-A bridge can lose its support if the teeth or bone holding it in place are damaged by dental disease.
-Keep your gums and teeth healthy by Brushing with fluoride toothpaste twice a day and flossing daily.
-Also see your dentist and hygienist regularly for checkups and professional cleanings.
+A dental bridge can lose its support if the teeth or bone holding it in place are damaged by dental disease.
+Keep your gums and teeth healthy by brushing with fluoride toothpaste twice a day and flossing daily.
+Also, see your dentist and hygienist regularly for checkups and professional cleanings.

-The cost varies based on the type of bridge selected.
+The cost varies based on the type of dental bridge selected.
 Dental insurance generally pay a percentage of the fee depending on the individual plan.
-Visit FairHealthConsumer.com to learn more about the cost of Dental Bridge in your area.
+Visit FairHealthConsumer.com to learn more about the cost of dental bridge in your area.

 Missing teeth can cause difficulty in speaking.
 Since bridges replace missing teeth, wearing one with the anterior teeth in their proper relationship will help you speak properly.